 Get Festive Packaging

-On the outside of each order’s packaging, I always write thank you and the customer’s name.
-I also shower the envelope with stickers because who doesn’t love to see that insanity arrive in their mailbox?
-During the Christmas season, I switch up my bright neon colors to red and green.
+On the outside of each order’s packaging, hand write a thank you note with the customer’s name.
+Also, shower the envelope with stickers because who doesn’t love to see that insanity arrive in their mailbox?
+During the Christmas season, switch up packaging colors to red and green.
 My stickers follow suit.
 I purchase my themed stickers from the seasonal kid’s crafts section of Michaels.